Sal47506/Sal47506/README.md

 - 🏗️ Advanced Graph Algorithms (MIS, clustering, PageRank)
 - 🧬 Deep Learning and NLP (also a bit of iterative ML)
 - ☁️ Scalable cloud deployments (GCP, Docker)
-- 🧠 Getting my hands dirty and looking into learning networks with C and ARM soon
+- 🧠 Getting my hands dirty and looking into learning more about networks with C and ARM soon

 ---